dnaka91/mabo/book/src/reference/wire-format.md

 ## Identifiers

 Identifiers are an essential part of the format.
-They mark the start of a field or enum variant and decribe which one it is, so the decoder knows how to parse the following data and assign it to the right element of a struct or enum.
+They mark the start of a field or enum variant and describe which one it is, so the decoder knows how to parse the following data and assign it to the right element of a struct or enum.

 These IDs are regular **32-bit unsigned integers**, and may encode additional information together with field or variant number.